 - are no longer entitled to.

-- this changes a child support assessment for a past period.
+This usually happens when we get new information that changes a child support assessment for a past period.

 Changes of circumstances

-To update your details:
+To update your details use:

 What happens if you get too much child support